ion1/beagle_bone_pins/README.md

 The `data` directory contains the original data. `sqlite_import` creates an SQLite database out of it and `sqlite_export` dumps it back to the data files.

 The `gen` directory contains files generated from the data.
-At the moment only JSON output has been implemented.
+At the moment a JSON data structure and a Haskell module are generated.

 `Generate*` contains the code to parse the CSV data files and generate output files.